 Ancestral Group 1

 The St Clairs of Herdmanston were the first St Clair family documented in Scotland during the 12th century.
 However, it has never been made clear if they share direct paternal ancestry with the St Clairs of Roslin, who came to prominence in the latter part of the 13thcentury.
-They may be two completely different branches, and the data we presently have would support this.
-Although without ancient DNA samples, it’s quite impossible to be absolutely sure.
+They may be two completely different branches, but the data we presently have is inconclusive.

 The next task for this lineage will be to identify an SNP within the early middle ages to genealogical timeframe, this will make testing for this lineage much easier and affordable.
 It can also be used to test out theories concerning their possible origins.